Installing the Apache Web Server

 To exit w3m, press q and then y to confirm exit.

 Please take a moment to read through the text on the default page.
-It provides important information about where Ubuntu stores configuration files and what those files do, and document roots, which is where website files go.
+It provides information about where Ubuntu stores configuration files and document roots, which is where website files go.

 cd /var/www/html/